 Adjacent to the café is a comprehensive bike hire hut, with good condition child and adult bikes available, plus helmets.
 Cost is about £10 for half a day.
 From the map you will see bike trails that run all around the estate, this is much more rugged than the track in Richmond Park.
 The former rhododendron plantation has a mountain bike trail with jumps for more adventure.
 You are welcome to bring you own bikes.
 NOTE -staff with stop anyone riding on their property without a helmet.

 One of main attractions for the children is the extensive woods to explore and hide in, with plenty of streams to try to jump.
-For the football obsessive there is an all weather pitch and we find the is an almost constant unsupervised match being played throughout the weekend.
+For the football obsessive there is an all weather pitch and we find there is an almost constant (unsupervised) match being played throughout the weekend, with whoever is there at the time.
 Adjacent to this is an all weather basketball and tennis court.
-There are a couple of playgrounds, one in the woods, one nearer the lakes, plus a trim trail and a bouldering wall near the Café.
+There are a couple of playgrounds, one in the woods, one nearer the lakes, plus a bouldering wall near the Café.
+These are open all the time and are in addition to the activities booked for yoyu.
 Reception sells a Treasure Hunt, Orienteering and Art in the Environment packs for £1.50, perfect for entertaining the smaller ones.
 Sadly the pool is no more, but they are boarding it over rather than filling it in, so there is a small hope that in the future the charity may be able to reinstate it, finger crossed.
 The last few years it’s been nice and hot, with many paddling pool popping up down on the lawns, but don’t forget you need to bring multiple hoses as the taps are few and far between.
 Under no circumstance is anyone permitted to jump into the lakes, as these are fishing lakes there is a high chance of fish hooks impaling you.
 We have been warned that if this rule is not adhered to, then all water activity sessions will be cancelled and the lakes cordoned off.

 Included in the cost is one activity per person, you choose, but first come first served.
 Most kids want to do what their school mates are doing and getting a consensus on this can one of the hardest things.
 Leaving it late often leads to disappointment, so a tip is to manage this rather than hope for the best, or at least book something.
 You can add more at £14/ person subject to availability.
 Always the mots popular is the fantastic high level zip line across the lake and now too the SUPB stand up paddleboards.
 For the zip line, note that its a big initial climb, first up a ladder then iron staples that have been hammered into the tree trunk.
 The zip and High Ropes have an 8+ minimum age.
 For smaller kids, the Canoes, sit-on-top Kayaks and Low Ropes are the most suitable.
 If we have a group of 8 people and with plenty of notice, we can swap sessions to alternatives that we have used in the past, such as: Climbing Tower, Abseiling, Adventure Course (perfect for smaller kids), Shelter Building, Bush Craft, Treasure Hunt, Abseiling, Prusiking & Pedalos.